 Title I School-Parent Compact

-The School-Parent Compact represents an agreement of shared responsibility between school, parent/family, and student to support student success.
+The School-Parent Compact represents a shared responsibility agreement between the school, parent/family, and student to support student success.
 The compact outlines how:

-Your principal will distribute a hard copy of the compact for signature but here is a copy for you to view.
+Your principal will distribute a hard copy of the compact for signature, but here is a copy for you to view!

-• The Washington State Governor’s Office of the Education Ombuds (OEO) is an independent state agency that helps to reduce educational opportunity gaps by supporting families, students, educators, and other stakeholders in communities across WA in understanding the K-12 school system and resolving concerns collaboratively.
+The Washington State Governor’s Office of the Education Ombuds (OEO) is an independent state agency that helps to reduce educational opportunity gaps by supporting families, students, educators, and other stakeholders in communities across WA in understanding the K-12 school system and resolving concerns collaboratively.
 OEO services are free and confidential.
 Anyone can contact OEO with a question or concern about the school.
-OEO listens, shares information and referrals, and works informally with families, communities, and schools to address concerns so that every student can fully participate and thrive in our state’s public schools.
+OEO listens, shares information and referrals, and works informally with families, communities, and schools to address concerns so every student can fully participate and thrive in our state’s public schools.
 OEO provides support in multiple languages and has telephone interpretation available.

 Email: oeoinfo@gov.wa.gov